 Cash, check, or debit are the only accepted forms of payment.
 A campus or government issued ID is required.

 Payments can be made via campus single sign on (SSO) by selecting “Pay with foreign currency” at check out.
-The University only accepts International payments processed by Western Union.
+The University only accepts International payments processed by Convera.
 For instructions on how to pay with foreign currency, visit our How-To Guide.

 Late fees may be assessed if payments are not received by the assigned due dates.
 A $20 fee may be assessed for dishonored transactions.

 Payment plans are available online via campus single sign on (SSO) under the Finance section of the Student Center.
 The plan automatically spreads tuition costs equally across two, three, or four installments depending on when you sign up.
 The cost is $33 per plan (non-refundable).
 For instructions on how to create a payment plan online, visit our How-To Guide.

 Student virtual permits are only available for purchase online.

 Citation payments can be made online, in person, or by mail.

 Citations may be appealed online within 21 calendar days from the day of issue.

 Itemized statements, which show semester charges and payments, are available online.
 On-Demand video available.